-Prior to construction, the contractor will document that the Authority's aesthetic review process has been followed to guide the development of non-station area structures.
-Documentation will be accomplished through issuance of a technical memorandum to the Authority.
-The Authority will identify key non-station structures recommended for aesthetic treatment; consult with local jurisdictions on how best to involve the community in the process; solicit input from local jurisdictions on their aesthetic preferences; evaluate aesthetic preferences for potential cost, schedule, and operational impacts and compatibility with project-wide aesthetic goals, include recommended aesthetic approaches in the construction procurement documents; and work with the contractor and local jurisdictions to review and incorporate designs and local aesthetic preferences into final design and construction.
+Prior to construction, the Contractor shall document that the Authority's aesthetic review process has been followed to guide the development of non-station area structures.
+Documentation shall be through issuance of a technical memorandum to the Authority.
+The Authority will identify key non-station structures recommended for aesthetic treatment, consult with local jurisdictions on how best to involve the community in the process, solicit input from local jurisdictions on their aesthetic preferences, and evaluate aesthetic preferences for potential cost, schedule and operational impacts.
+The Authority will also evaluate compatibility with project-wide aesthetic goals, include recommended aesthetic approaches in the construction procurement documents, and work with the contractor and local jurisdictions to review designs and local aesthetic preferences and incorporate them into final design and construction.
 Refer to Aesthetic Options for Non-Station Structures, 2017.